 So for anyone looking to get a reliable sampler for their science experiments at a good price, this one’s the brand to choose.

 If you’ve been in the tech industry for some time, you’ve probably heard about the Hantek brand.
-This brand began experimenting with USB o-scopes since the late 90s and has broken the boundaries of labs quite a few times.
+This brand began experimenting with USB oscilloscopes in the late 90s and has broken the boundaries of labs quite a few times.

 Their gadgets have made it possible for the hobbyists and pros to step out of their comfort zone of labs and try reading waves and circuits anywhere they go.

-Paying attention to what their customers need, they’ve produced plug-and-play USB o-scopes in 2001 and have set up sources in Europe and the States.
+Paying attention to what their customers need, they’ve produced plug-and-play USB oscilloscopes in 2001 and have set up sources in Europe and the States.